 Research at ILC combines basic research - also including frontier research - and (goal-oriented) applied research, within a virtuous circle with a significant impact on society and, in particular, on the socio-economic and cultural context.

-The variety of lines of activity and research projects makes ILC a unique reality in Italy and one of the few at the international level which includes: innovative research in the field of Digital Humanities; definition of representation standards and distributed research infrastructures; definition of advanced methods and techniques for the knowledge management of Web content or document collections within Intranets; creation of computational models of language learning in ecological contexts of communicative interaction.
+The variety of lines of activity and research projects makes ILC a unique reality in Italy and one of the few at the international level which includes: activities aimed at the definition of language resources, standards and distributed research infrastructures; definition of advanced methods and techniques for the research and "intelligent" management of information within natural language document bases available on the Web or on local Intranets; creation of computational models of language learning in ecological contexts of communicative interaction; innovative research in the field of Digital Humanities.

 Activities are carried out within a consolidated network of national and international collaborations with research institutes, universities and public bodies, as well as with industries and small and medium-sized enterprises, in the framework of a large number of research projects.